sprak3000/go-client/README.md

 name := u.Name
 ```

-### Working with Services Returning a non-glitch.HTTPProblem Format
+### Working with services returning a non-glitch.HTTPProblem (RFC 7807) format

-If the service returns a different error format, you need to use `MakeRequest()`.
-It is called nearly identical to
+If the service returns a different error format, use `MakeRequest()` to make the service call.
+It is called nearly
-`Do()`, except it omits the need to pass in a variable to hold the response from your service call.
+identical to `Do()`, except it omits passing in a variable to hold the response from your service call.

 ```go
 headers := http.Header{}